Who is the Top Investor In The Hain Celestial Group Inc. (HAIN)?

 Sponsored

-The stock witnessed a 36.52% gain in the last 1 month and extending the period to 3 months gives it a 14.99%, and is 15.59% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.63% over the week and 4.20% over the month.
+The stock witnessed a 5.37% gain in the last 1 month and extending the period to 3 months gives it a 0.11%, and is -10.16% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.80% over the week and 4.21% over the month.

 The Hain Celestial Group Inc. (HAIN) Analyst Forecasts